 This paper has provided a new set of equations to compute the bandwidth of a proximity-coupled square microstrip patch antenna (PC-MSPA).
 The proposed model is used for two layers (thin or thick) PC-MSPA.
 A extensive mathematical analysis of this antenna has been undertaken at several levels of design complexity to evaluate the robustness of proposed expressions.
 Generic expressions used to calculate impedance bandwidth of edge and probe-fed microstrip patch antennas has been discussed and compared with proposed model.
 Although those expressions can be used for PC-MSPA, those does not provide accurate estimation of bandwidth of a PC-MSPA.
 Four PC-MSPA antennas were designed, fabricated with different materials, thickness, bandwidth requirements and frequency bands.
 In all cases, simulated and measured results agree very well with results obtained from proposed analytical model.
-Less than 3.1%are the errors when the proposed model is compared with simulated and measured results.
+Errors between the proposed analytical model and both simulation and measurement are less than 3.1%.
+The proposed models are mostly valid for permittivities between 2.2 and 6.15, and with feed substrate thickness less than $0.1\lambda_r$.